Gather round, everyone. It’s time to have “The Talk.”

 - Join a virtual private community.
-Sites like Third Tribe are great places to connect with like-minded people and to generate exciting new business ideas.
+Authority is a great place to connect with like-minded people and generate exciting new business ideas.

 - Consider working with a coach.
 Because business coaches speak to many different clients, they’ll naturally cross pollinate your conversations with ideas they’ve picked up from helping other people.

 Small business, big ideas

 We all want a more resilient business, and a lot of Copyblogger readers have very small organizations.
 Letting ideas flow freely between your small-scale operation and the larger world will build a business that withstands the challenges of the marketplace.

 How about you?
 Are you gathering and applying ideas from all over?
 Buzz down to the comments and cross-pollinate them with some thoughts of your own.